ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 To minimize impact of active on-path attacks on the DNS channel, the client validates the response as described in {{client-processing}}.

-Because the EDE option is hop-by-hop, the integrity and confidentiality provided by the client's encrypted transport apply only to the connection between the client and its directly connected DNS server; the transport between that server and the upstream DNS server may or may not be secure.
-A client can use RESINFO {{?RFC9606}} to confirm, via the "exterr" key, that this server is configured to return EDE, which helps the client identify EDE relayed by a forwarder that is unaware of EDE (see {{legacy}}).
-In both the TBA1 case and the legacy DNS forwarder case, unless the client is aware that the upstream connection is secure, it processes only the "s" field and ignores the other fields.
-If the client is aware that the upstream connection is secure, the restrictions on displaying the "c", "o", and "j" fields described in {{res}} apply.
+Because EDE is hop-by-hop, the client secures the EDE information by protecting its own connection to the DNS server.
+This is sufficient when that server originates the EDE, but not when the EDE reflects information from an upstream server reached over an unprotected transport (see {{legacy}} and the TBA1 case).
+Propagation of EDE across a DNS resolver or forwarder involves implementation choices; see {{Section 3 of !RFC8914}} for details.

 ## Restrictions on Display of "c", "o", and "j" Fields {#res}